shadysx/ChessBook/README.md

 		-Added Next Move feature (only 1 suggestion, this may be enhanced in the future)

 	v0.2
-		-Refactoring all the code according to a more evolution friendly way
+		-Refactoring all the code according in a more evolution friendly way

 	v0.2.1
 		-Implementing the first draw of the chessboard